English ship Crane (1590)

 Crane was a small galleon in the service of the English Navy Royal.
 She spent her early career in expeditions as far as Cadiz and the Azores.
 She later was assigned to the Channel Guard during two more attempts by Philip II of Spain to invade England.
 She maintained this assignment until she went to the Irish Station then back to the English Channel.
 She was finally sold in 1629.

 Crane was the first named vessel in the English and Royal Navies.

 Construction and specifications

 She was built on the Thames possibly at Deptford under the guidance of Master Shipwright Richard Chapman.
 She was launched in 1590.
 Her dimensions were 60 ft 0 in for keel with a breadth of 26 ft 0 in and a depth of hold of 13 ft 0 in.
 Her tonnage was between 202.9 and 253.5 tons.

-Her gun armament was in 1603 18 guns consisting of six demi-culverines, seven sakers, six minions plus two fowlers.
+In 1603, she had 18 guns consisting of six demi-culverines, seven sakers, six minions and two fowlers.
 Her manning was around 100 officers and men in 1603.